 Cautionary Tales

-Conversely, cautionary experiences underscore the dangers of mistaking notaries public in the US for notarios.
+Conversely, cautionary experiences underscore the dangers of mistaking notaries public in the US for notaries.
 One such case involved a Spanish-speaking immigrant in California who relied on a notary public for legal advice on immigration filings.
 The notary, lacking proper legal credentials, provided incorrect information, leading to the immigrant’s case being delayed and ultimately denied.
-Another scenario saw a family hiring a notario in the US for document preparation, only to discover that the documents were improperly filed, risking their immigration status.
+Another scenario saw a family hiring a notary in the US for document preparation, only to discover that the documents were improperly filed, risking their immigration status.
 These tales emphasize the critical need for consulting licensed attorneys for legal matters in the United States.

 Conclusion